 For patients who smoke and/or take oral contraceptives, it is imperative that they stop at least 1 month before the procedure in order to avoid phlebitis and pulmonary embolisms.
 Eight days before the procedure, aspirin-based and anti-inflammatory medication must also be discontinued to reduce the risk of bleeding.
 Finally, all patients must attend 2 mandatory consultations before the surgery.

-Excluding cases of less invasive abdominoplasty, the procedure is always carried out under general anesthesia and lasts between 2 hours and 4 hours.
-A liposuction may also be carried out simultaneously, with the stretched or damaged skin removed as the healthy skin is lifted in same way as that of an abdominal wall lifting.
+Excluding cases of less invasive abdominoplasty, the procedure is always carried out under general anesthesia and lasts between 1.5 hours and 3 hours.
+Liposuction may also be carried out simultaneously, with the stretched or damaged skin removed as the healthy skin is lifted in same way as that of an abdominal wall lifting.

 Hospitalization takes place on the same day and lasts between 1 and 3 days.